Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Additional discussion

 In this subsection, we consider a degenerate case where $A$ is multi-categorical.
 We briefly compare our methods to those of \citet{chen2025identificationdebiasedlearningcausal}.
 We assume that $\pi(Z,L)$ is an RWF for $A=a$.
 First, we define nuisance functions as

 We then unify them into a nuisance vector

-Then we can simply verify that for any $a\in\mathcal{A}$
+Then we can simply verify that for any $a\in\mathring{\mathcal{A}}$

-If we define $\phi_{\pi,a}^o:=\mathbb{E}\left[\dfrac{I(A=a)}{\Delta^o(A,L)}\dfrac{Z_{\pi}-\rho_{\pi}^o(L)}{\kappa_{\pi}^o(A,L)}Y\right]$, then the EIF of $\phi_{\pi,a}^o$ in \citet{chen2025identificationdebiasedlearningcausal} can be derived as $\varphi_{\pi,alt}(O;\phi_{a}^o,\alpha_{\pi}^o)$, where
+If we define $\theta_{\pi,a}^o:=\mathbb{E}\left[\dfrac{I(A=a)}{\Delta^o(A,L)}\dfrac{Z_{\pi}-\rho_{\pi}^o(L)}{\kappa_{\pi}^o(A,L)}Y\right]$, then the EIF of $\theta_{\pi,a}^o$ in \citet{chen2025identificationdebiasedlearningcausal} can be derived as $\varphi_{\pi,alt}(O;\theta_{a}^o,\alpha_{\pi}^o)$, where

 Notably, this EIF no longer depends on the nuisance distribution $P_O(o)$.
 As shown in \citet{chen2025identificationdebiasedlearningcausal}, this EIF also exhibits a mixed-bias property when $\alpha_{\pi}^o$ is plugged into estimation.
-Indeed, the EIF proposed in Equation~\eqref{eq: varphi defn} can be regarded as a generalization of Equation~\eqref{exp: 23}.
+In fact, the EIF proposed in Equation~\eqref{eq: varphi defn} can be regarded as a generalization of Equation~\eqref{exp: 23}.
 The main difference between these two approaches is that the framework developed in this article accommodates both multi-categorical and continuous treatments.

-In fact, when $A$ is an ordinal treatment, \citet{chen2025identificationdebiasedlearningcausal} can only estimate $\mathbb{E}[Y(a)]$ pointwise, whereas our method identifies $\mathbb{E}[Y(a)]$ as a continuous curve, treating multi-categorical treatments $A$ as observations sampled from a continuous space.
-Therefore, with the appropriate use of machine learning tools, we can not only estimate the DRF for each point $a \in \mathcal{A}$, but also interpolate estimates for treatment values that have never been observed before.
+In fact, when $A$ is an ordinal treatment, \citet{chen2025identificationdebiasedlearningcausal} can only identify $\mathbb{E}[Y(a)]$.
+In contrast, our method identifies $\mathbb{E}[Y(a)]$ as a continuous curve, treating multi-categorical treatments $A$ as observations sampled from a continuous space.
+Therefore, with the appropriate use of machine learning tools, we can not only estimate the ADRF for each point $a \in \mathring{\mathcal{A}}$, but also interpolate estimates for treatment values that have never been observed before.